johnHackworth/SeedJs/README.md

 Of course! you don't have to use it!
 You just need to understand how this works and you'll be fine!
 But when you're programming on several languages at once, it's easy to forgot the peculiarities of any single one of them.
 And it's easy to forgot about it and just declare a shared pointer.
 And then, welcome to the hell of strange failings and hard to find bugs!

 7. Wait, I've seen the documentation and...
-Have you add multiple inheritance to backbone?
-Isn't multiple inheritance evil? are you mad??
+Have you added multiple inheritance to backbone?
+Isn't multiple inheritance evil?
+Are you mad??
 -----------------------------------

 MUOHOHOHOHOOHO.
 You have just discovered my evil plan.
 Fill the world with multiple inheritance!!!!